 Plan II Public Health Program

 Plan II's Public Health Program was launched during the 2013-2014 academic year and is led by Professors Stanley Reiser and Alfred McAlister.
 The Program is a cross-institution collaboration between The University of Texas at Austin Plan II Honors Program and The University of Texas School of Public Health (UTSPH - Austin Regional Campus).
 Approximately ten Plan II students will be accepted into this program annually.

-Students who successfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy; the credits earned in the certificate program may be applied toward an MPH degree at UTSPH (within five years of completing the certificate).
-In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and their Plan II Thesis; both are required to complete the Plan II Major/BA Degree.
+Students who successfully complete the program will earn the Graduate Certificate in Public Health (awarded by UTSPH) a distinguished academic achievement for any student planning to pursue a career in the health professions, public health or social policy.
+The credits earned in the certificate program may be applied toward an graduate degree at UTSPH (within five years of completing the certificate).
+In addition, through the Public Health program students will complete one TC 357 Junior Seminar course and an undergraduate Thesis; both are required to complete the Plan II Major/BA Degree.

 3 Required Elements of the Program:

 1. One TC 357 Plan II Junior Seminar – Topic: "Public Health, Medicine, and Social Policy."
 The course is team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.

 2. The five course sequence (16 graduate level credit hours) required to earn the Graduate Certificate in Public Health (offered by UTSPH online or in a classroom setting) requires tuition at the UTSPH.
 The cost is approximately $4000 over the course of the entire five course sequence for Texas residents.

 3. The Plan II Senior Thesis (TC 660HA & TC 660HB), or an approved departmental thesis project, on a topic bearing on one or more of the issues in public health per se, or on the relation of public health to medical or societal problems, policies, disciplines, or institutions.